xboxoneresearch/SharpShell/README.md

 then run `pwsh.bat`.

 If everything went smoothly, you should now be dropped into a PowerShell prompt.
-If you a message regarding an "Internal CLR exception", just try to run it a few more times and/or restart your console.
+If you get a message regarding an "Internal CLR exception", just try to run it a few more times and/or restart your console.
 This can be a bit unstable at times.

 ## For developers